-Google expands in Zurich but tax structure remains unclear - SWI swissinfo.ch
+Google expands in Zurich but tax structure remains unclear

 Zurich’s attractions as a place to work are well documented: a high quality of life, multilingual environment, excellent infrastructure and transport links, proximity to world renowned educational and research institutions and IT experts and a generous tax regime for foreign companies.

 However, it is unclear how much tax Google is paying in Switzerland.
-According to the Zurich-based daily Tages-Anzeiger, Google has asked for tax registry information to be blocked, a measure the Zurich tax authorities describe as “rare”.
+According to the Zurich-based daily Tages-Anzeigerexternal link, Google has asked for tax registry information to be blocked, a measure the Zurich tax authorities describe as “rare”.

 The tax regimes of multinationals like Google and Apple have attracted controversy.
 In 2012, Google chairman Eric Schmidt insisted he was “very proud” of the company’s tax structure and said measures to lower its payments were just “capitalism”.